 The act of fraud can take many forms, from low value, high-volume offences such as card skimming, to complex frauds such as share scams which result in losses of millions of pounds for the victims.

 Some of the most common types of fraud include:

-- Phone scams: typically, phone scams consist of calling someone claiming to be from a legitimate, well known organisation with the objective of tricking them into handing over their bank details, calling premium-rate phone numbers or installing malicious software onto their computer
+- Phone scams: typically, phone scams consist of calling someone claiming to be from a legitimate, well known organisation with the objective of tricking them into handing over their bank details, calling premium-rate phone numbers or installing malicious software onto their computer.

-- Card skimming: a crime which is becoming more common every year, in which an individual uses a device to obtain the card details of victims for their own personal use
+- Card skimming: a crime which is becoming more common every year, in which an individual uses a device to obtain the card details of victims for their own personal use.

 - Investment scams: investment scams are one of the most common high value fraud offences, and often target older individuals with access to their pension.
-Perpetrators of investment scams contact people via phone, email or social media offering unusually high returns on any investments made
+Perpetrators of investment scams contact people via phone, email or social media offering unusually high returns on any investments made.

-- Ticketing scams: as buying tickets for events online as become more commonplace, so ticketing scams have increased in popularity.
+- Ticketing scams: as buying tickets for events online has become more commonplace, so ticketing scams have increased in popularity.
 Individuals will set up websites which appear official to sell fake or non-existent tickets for popular events.

-Fraud is now the most common crime in committed in the UK, with a 2017 Experian study suggesting the country loses over £190 billion per year due to fraud.
+Fraud is now the most common crime committed in the UK, with a 2017 Experian study suggesting the country loses over £190 billion per year due to fraud.
 In the same year, cases of fraud hit a 15-year high.

 As a result of this, fraud has become a high-profile crime, with a lot of focus being placed on prosecuting convicted individuals and the potential punishments being severe.
-If you have been accused of committing fraud, seeking legal advice from specialist Fraud Solicitors is vital.
+If you have been accused of committing fraud, seeking legal advice from specialist Fraud Defence Solicitors is vital.